 In 2009 journalists from 27 nonpartisan, nonprofit news organizations gathered at the Pocantico Center in New York to plan the future of investigative journalism.
 The result of that meeting, the Pocantico Declaration, established the Investigative News Network and laid a foundation of collaboration among a new cohort of nonprofit newsrooms dedicated to serving the public interest.

-Today INN has grown to more than 80 organizations in North America and soon worldwide.
+Today INN has grown to 100 organizations in North America and soon worldwide.
 Members share content and resources, connect with professional- and business-development services, and lead the evolving practice of journalism in the public interest.

 INN’s mission is to help nonprofit news organizations produce and distribute stories with impact; to achieve cost efficiencies by pooling resources and services; and to develop new revenue streams that will help member organizations become sustainable, mission-driven, nonprofit businesses.